-With the CIRCLES online platform, connections between different choirs and individuals will already be possible this summer – from now until the joint live performance in summer 2021.
+With the CIRCLES online platform, connections between different choirs and individuals will already occur, starting in May/June 2021 – until the joint live performance in autumn 2021.

 In addition to exercises and instructions for self-study of circulating sounds, movements and colour choreographies, the users are motivated to try, test and create things together and to make video recordings of their own creations with the technology available in every SmartPhone or mobile computer.

-This way, all interested singers can already start to work on their own ideas for the joint premiere in June 2021 with the start of the festival DIE IRRITIERTE STADT in July 2020, exchange them and get in touch with each other!
+This way, all interested singers can already start to work on their own ideas for the joint premiere in October 2021, exchange them and get in touch with each other!